elielamora/ml_playground/BooksAndCourses.md

 # Machine Learning Books & Courses

-The following is a list of books I have read and course I have taken on the subject.
+The following is a list of books I have read and courses I have taken on the field of machine learning and AI.

 ## Books
 - Deep Learning With Python by Francois Chollet